FTE’s Festival of Discernment

-FTE’s Festival of Discernment is a four-day experience where attendees will have unique opportunities to discern what’s next concerning God’s calling, their purpose, and the church’s future and work in the world.
+FTE’s Festival of Discernment is a four-day experience where ministry leaders will have unique opportunities to discern what’s next concerning God’s calling, their purpose, and the church’s future and work in the world.

 All of us find ourselves at a pivotal moment in history, navigating profound transitions amidst social, political, and economic challenges.
 At times, the world feels broken and divided, and we are yearning for a sense of restored hope and renewed direction.
 Moments like this call us to dream, compel us to imagine, and invite us to discern the possibility of what’s next for us, our communities of faith, and for our small corner of hope in the world.
 Even in the face of growing uncertainty, discerning the possibility of what we imagine is impossible is the church’s strength and courage.